Introduction: How to Lube Control Cables

 I'll be starting with the clutch since it's easier.

 Mark the position of the brake lever since most of the time you have to loosen it to remove the clutch lever.
 That way you can quickly leave it in the exact same position later.
-I always forget to do this until it's too late.
+I almost always forget to do this until it's too late.

 To remove the lever you'll have to remove the nut on the bottom of the pivot screw, and then pull it out.
 On some bikes it is screwed out.